Automattic/gravatar-enhanced/README.md

 - Activate plugin
 - Configure plugin from the Settings > Discussion page

+## Sandboxes
+If you wish to sync changes with a remote sandbox you add `gravatar_enhanced` to your `~/.npmrc` file.
+The value should point to the remote directory (including host and username).
+The directory should have a trailing slash.

+For example `gravatar_enhanced=sandbox:public_html/wp-content/plugins/blocks-everywhere/`.

 ## Building

 The JS and CSS needs to be compiled.
 You can do this in development mode, which will monitor for updates to the files: